GitKaran4723/mycontent/bca/sem3/dbms/unit4/c4-cap_theorem.md

----

 # **CAP Theorem (Brewer’s Theorem)**

 The **CAP Theorem**, proposed by **Eric Brewer in 2000** and formally proven by **Gilbert and Lynch in 2002**, is a fundamental principle in distributed database systems.
- It states that **a distributed system can guarantee only two out of the following three properties at the same time**:
+ It states that **a distributed system can guarantee only two out of the following three properties at the same time**

 ---